Tuition fee and maintenance loans

 Tuition Fee Loan

-All first time UK or EU students, irrespective of household circumstances, can take out a Tuition Fee Loan from the Government which covers the cost of the tuition fee for each year of the course.
+All first time UK or EU students, irrespective of household circumstances, can take out a Tuition Fee Loan from the Government, which covers the cost of the tuition fee for each year of the course.
 This includes part-time courses.
-You won't have to pay anything back until you're earning over £21,000 per year.
+This payment is a loan (with interest) which you will automatically start paying back in the future once you are earning above £21,000 a year.